 We are a couple from San Francisco.
 Both of us call this city home, though it is thousands of miles away from our respective hometowns.
 As a couple, we did a few international travels to explore the beautiful scenery this planet has to offer, the most memorable being road trips through New Zealand and Argentinian Patagonia.
-In summer of 2019, we took a break from our normal everyday life and embarked on an epic national park road trip across the American West & Canada.
-Being outdoor enthusiasts, we both love national parks and natural landscapes, so this was a great choice for our summer plans.
+In summer of 2019, we took a break from our normal everyday life and embarked on a 3 month long epic national park road trip across the American West & Canada.
+Being outdoor enthusiasts, we both love national parks and natural landscapes, so this was a great choice for our once-in-a-lifetime summer plans.
 We just didn’t know how many national parks we could cover in a single trip as we wanted to visit them all!

 After hours and hours of research looking for the best locations to cover, we ended up with this itinerary for our summer road travels.
 It consists of 20 stops over the span of 90 days, visiting 19 national parks across 9 different states, and over 10,000 miles in US & Canada.
 (5000 miles in an RV towing a car, another 5000 miles in the car driving around in national parks).
 This is the best road trip itinerary for anyone wanting to visit western US national parks in one trip as it maximizes the number of parks visited in the shortest travel time.
 The whole trip looks like a giant loop across the western part of the US and British Columbia in Canada.

 National Park Road Trip Map